 Languages › French How to Conjugate "Cueillir" (to Gather, Pick Up) You'll "Pick Up" These French Verb Conjugations Before You Know It Share Flipboard Email Print Betsie Van der Meer / Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers by ThoughtCo Updated August 01, 2019 There are many useful verbs in the French language.
 Among those is cueillir, which means "to gather" or "to pick."
 It's an irregular verb and you will have to commit the verb conjugations to memory rather than rely on a pattern.
 A quick lesson will show you how to conjugate cueillir and use its present and past participle.
 Conjugating the French Verb Cueillir Verb conjugations allow us to change the verb to match the tense or mood of a sentence.
 In English, we use -ed and -ing endings to do this, though it's more complicated in French.
 That is because we need to change the verb for every tense and mood as well as each subject pronoun within those.
 Cueillir is an irregular verb and it does not follow one of the common verb conjugation patterns.
 This makes learning it more of a challenge.
 However, you can apply what you learn here to similar verbs such as accueillir (to welcome) and recueillir (to collect).
 Consider practicing this small group together to make learning each a little easier.
 For the simplest conjugates of cueillir, begin by identifying the verb stem of cueill-.
 Then, match the subject pronoun to the present, future, or imperfect past tense to learn the correct verb ending.
 For instance, "I gather" is "je cueille" and "we will gather" is "nous cueillerons."
 Subject Present Future Imperfect je cueille cueillerai cueillais tu cueilles cueilleras cueillais il cueille cueillera cueillait nous cueillons cueillerons cueillions vous cueillez cueillerez cueilliez ils cueillent cueilleront cueillaient The Present Participle of Cueillir The present participle of cueillir is formed by adding -ant to the verb stem.
 This gives us cueillant.
 It's a verb, of course, though it's also used as an adjective, gerund, or noun in some circumstances.
 The Past Participle and Passé Composé The past participle of cueillir is cueilli.
 This is used to form the common past tense known as the passé composé.
 To use it, begin with the subject pronoun, then conjugate the auxiliary verb avoir before attaching the past participle.
 For instance, "I gathered" is "j'ai cueilli" and "we picked up" is "nous avons cueilli."
 More Simple Cueillir Conjugations There are more conjugations of cueillir that you should know, but here we're focused on the most basic.
 At first, concentrate on the simple forms above, then you can add the following verb forms to your vocabulary.
 You will find the subjunctive and conditional verb moods useful when the action of gathering is somehow questionable.
 These two are quite useful in conversation.
 In contrast, the passé simple and imperfect subjunctive are primarily literary forms.
 While you may not use them yourself, being able to at least recognize them is a good idea.
 Subject Subjunctive Conditional Passé Simple Imperfect Subjunctive je cueille cueillerais cueillis cueillisse tu cueilles cueillerais cueillis cueillisses il cueille cueillerait cueillit cueillît nous cueillions cueillerions cueillîmes cueillissions vous cueilliez cueilleriez cueillîtes cueillissiez ils cueillent cueilleraient cueillirent cueillissent The imperative verb form is used for direct and often assertive commands and requests.
 When using it, skip the subject pronoun: use "cueille" rather than "tu cueille."
-Imperative (tu) cueille (nous) cueillons (vous) cueillez Continue Reading Conjugating "Ennuyer" Is Anything But Boring You'll Need to Conjugate "Décrire" to Say "Described" in French "Shout" for Joy That Conjugating "Crier" Is Easy How Would You Conjugate "Exister" in French?
-Learn It and This "Disparaître" Lesson Won't "Disappear" Learn How to "Create" French Conjugations of "Créer" How Do You Conjugate "Maintenir" (To Maintain) in French?
-You'll Find a French Lesson on "Désirer" Quite "Desireable" How Do You Conjugate "Fuir" (to Flee) in French?
+Imperative (tu) cueille (nous) cueillons (vous) cueillez Continue Reading Conjugating "Ennuyer" Is Anything But Boring You'll Need to Conjugate "Décrire" to Say "Described" in French Do You Know How to Say "Heated" in French?
+How to Conjugate the French Verb for Create Learn It and This "Disparaître" Lesson Won't "Disappear" How Would You Conjugate "Élever" (to Raise) in French?
 How Would You Conjugation "Augmenter"?
-Can You Say "Cooked" or "Cooking" Using the French "Cuisiner"?
-Are You Sure You Know How to Conjugate the French "Accueillir"?
-Conjugating "Ennuyer" Is Anything But Boring How Would You Conjugate "Louer" (to Rent)?
-"Snuff Out" the French Conjugations of "Éteindre" "Elect" to Learn How to Conjugate "Élire" in French You Should Quickly "Pick Up" the Conjugations of "Attraper"
+You'll Find a French Lesson on "Désirer" Quite "Desireable" What Are the French Conjugations of "Essuyer"?
+You're Going to "Conquer" This French Verb Conjugation How Would You Say "to Close" in French?
+Learn How to Conjugate "Répéter" (to Repeat) in French "Embrace" the Lesson in Conjugating "Embrasser" in French Conjugate 'to Decide' Correctly in French to Be Fluent "Teach" Yourself How to Conjugate "Enseigner" Have "Hope" That You'll Learn How to Conjugate "Espérer"